DaCanneAPeche/a_little_platformer/README.md

 -right : d
 ```

-click on a totem for active the correspondant elastic
+click on a totem for active the correspondant elastic,
-right click : desactive all elastics
+right click : desactive all elastics,
 space : active all elastics

 ## IT IS NOT FINISHED